shalaka2001/PredictiveMaintenance/README.md

 #### Results
 As the data is highly imbalanced, amongst all the algorithms that I evaluated -
 1. SVM had the best balance of accuracy 41% and highest "Yes" class recall 61%, which means that it could identify positive overload and fault scenarios better than other models.
-2. Neural Networks with Keras Classifier, 3 Dense layers and metrics of "F1" yielded 71% recall and 56% accuracy - by far the best amonst all the models I trained.
+2. Neural Networks with Keras Classifier, 3 Dense layers and metrics of "F1" yielded 74% recall and 48% accuracy - by far the best amongst all the models I trained.

 #### Next steps
 For this model to be used in an actual setting, I will need to demo it to my leadership to show the potential.
 The model needs to be deployed and an API end point needs to be exposed to generate the output based on the readings input.
 As the electricity grid changes with additional components added/removed, actual data from the field needs to be used continuously to train the model (may be nightly) to make it more accurate.